Ted Lasso: Merchandising

 In March 2021, Bill Lawrence revealed that official Ted Lasso merchandise would be for sale ahead of the season two premiere.
 The merchandise, including football jerseys, became available in June 2021.

 In 2023, to coincide with the release of season 3, Nike released a full range of AFC Richmond merchandise including jerseys, hoodies, tracksuits, and practice shirts.

 Release

 The first season of 10 episodes premiered on Apple TV+ on August 14, 2020.
 The first three episodes were released at once, followed by weekly installments of the remaining seven.
 A second season of 12 episodes premiered July 23, 2021.

 In October 2020, it was renewed for a third season of 12 episodes, which premiered March 15, 2023.

-In March 2025, it was announced that the series was renewed for a fourth season.
+In March 2025, it was announced that the series was renewed for a fourth season, which was set to premiere in summer 2026.
+In April 2026, it was announced the fourth season would premiere on August 5, 2026.